favitor/Lomography-API/README.md

 # Lomograpy

-It's just a simple form to make Lomography API requests easier.
+It's just a simple way to make Lomography API requests easier.

-You can get yout API Key [here](<https://api.lomography.com/>)
+You can get your API Key [here](<https://api.lomography.com/>)